hapijs/lab/README.md

 $ npm install --save-dev lab
 ```

-By default, **lab** loads all the '*.js' files inside the local 'test' directory and executes the tests found.
-To start **lab** using
-different directories or files, pass those as arguments:
+By default, **lab** loads all the '\*.js' files inside the local 'test' directory and executes the tests found.
+To use different directories or files, pass the file or directories as arguments:

 ```bash
 $ lab unit.js
 ```